akevalion/Football/README.md

 ## Installation

-Use the following incantation on you pharo image
+Use the following incantation on your pharo image

 ```st
 Metacello new